Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 A FLIP that is out of calibration cannot collect a floor profile that looks relatively flat, so always double-check your profile to see if it makes sense.

-A device here was trivially out of calibration, so we discarded the Section.
+We can discard a short Section, or edit to retune only the miscreant Runs and continue.
 Surveyors should turn off every afflicted Run with the Include Run Check Box or Aggregate Check Box.
 Re-tune the suspected surveying tool with the Calibration Form and collect a short test Run to ensure the result looks like a floor!

 As you start each shift, or if temperature changes, tap the gear icon on the Tool Bar to calibrate the Device, then tap the Zero button.
 Other calibrations change more rarely.